 Davis eschews narration and other intrusive effects, but lays out his argument by means of pointed editing (from a reported 200 hours of footage); Westmoreland's infamous comment follows footage of wailing Vietnamese relatives at the open graves of family members.
 A Vietnamese journalist explains, "This is our war of independence," and Davis cuts to American Revolution reenactors in a manicured American park.
 Quietly and carefully, Davis impugns the sanity of the Red Scare of the '50s and indicts America's own addiction to "kill or be killed" indoctrination and patriotic propaganda (life-or-death heartland football, marine cadet children marching in a parade).

 Perhaps most powerfully, Davis lays ignorance bare even as he offers the weapons to combat it.
 Two G.I.s blithely dehumanize Vietnamese prostitutes; men and women on the street declaim that the less they know, the better off they'll be; a G.I. clutching his rifle in a trench grimaces: "They say we're fighting for something—I don't know."
 In the end, Davis captures a nation divided: protestors butting heads with a flag-waving parade.
-Davis's warning about the wanton building of enemies, at home and abroad, strikes the same sad note of discord thirty years later.
+Davis's warning about the wanton building of enemies, at home and abroad, strikes the same sad note of discord forty years later.